The PANCE Study Plan They Don’t Teach You in PA School

 At the end of 2016, a PA student reached out to me after failing her PANCE for the fourth time.
 The fifth time she took the PANCE, she crushed it and easily passed.
-These are the techniques we employed for her that you can use to prepare for your exam.
+These are the techniques we employed for her that you can use for your PANCE review.

 Schedule the test so you have plenty of time to build and execute your study plan.
 My recommendation is 6 months.

 Month 1: Visualization and planning

 Month 2: Visualization and planning